IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

+1. At least 90 days will need to elapse from the date of the Chang hard fork before ratification of this governance action (November 30th 2024 or later)
-1. At least 85% of stake pools by stake should have upgraded to a version of the node that can support protocol version 10.
+2. At least 85% of stake pools by stake should have upgraded to a version of the node that can support protocol version 10.

+These conditions will be verified by the Interim Constitutional Committee and SPOs, supported by readiness reports from Intersect's Hard Fork Working Group.

 ## Technical Evaluation

+This hard fork governance action have been recommended by Intersect’s Hard Fork Working Group on 2024-11-XX, as evidenced by [these minutes](), and subsequently ratified by Intersect's Technical Steering Committee on 2024-11-XX.

+To support voting decisions by the Interim Constitutional Committee and SPOs, the Hard Fork Working Group will maintain a readiness report that will report on key metrics, including SPO, Exchange, DApp and voter readiness for the hard fork.
+This can be used to inform risk management.

 ### Functionality